Alecaboo/pythonarcadegame/README.md

 # pythonarcadegame
-# Look dot, you know what this is. there are some settings in the straight python player. have feun
+# Look dot, you know what this is. there are some settings in the straight python player. have fun.